Doctorate in Engineering and Computing Education

 Course Outcomes

-The Ph.D. in Engineering and Computing Education program curriculum immerses you in the science and leadership behind engineering education:
+The Ph.D. in Engineering and Computing Education program curriculum prepares you to be an effective researcher, educator and leader through coursework in five areas:

 • Engineering pedagogy